chapinhall/empec/README.md

 # `run--01c--prep-cps-data.Rmd`.
 Include the file name but not the file extension.
 cps_raw  <- "cps_000XX" # this is the name given to the IPUMS data extract of Current Population Survey data

+# Set most recent year and month for the pull of CPS data
+mostrecentyear <- 2023
+mostrecentmonth <- 6

 ### Set Paths -----------------------------------------------------------------

 # Below, provide file paths that are places for the code to respectively save